 The executive remuneration for the Executive Chairman was determined by the Nomination & Remuneration Committee, having regard to the additional responsibilities required in his executive capacity.
 His agreed remuneration comprises fixed remuneration only.
-During the year, the non-executive Directors considered and resolved to pay the Executive Chairman a discretionary bonus of \$150,000 (inclusive of superannuation) in recognition and acknowledgement of his contribution to Eureka's growth, restructuring, capital recycling achievements and total shareholder return since his appointment as Executive Chairman in 2018.
-Given the Group's sustained improvements in performance and total shareholder returns, the non-executive Directors consider the payment of a discretionary bonus, which Mr Boyte had no expectation of receiving or ability to influence the payment of, to be appropriate.
+During the prior year, the non-executive Directors considered and resolved to pay the Executive Chairman a discretionary bonus of \$150,000 (inclusive of superannuation) in recognition and acknowledgement of his contribution to Eureka's growth, restructuring, capital recycling achievements and total shareholder return since his appointment as Executive Chairman in 2018.